jtanx/fontforge/doc/sphinx/ui/mainviews/charview.rst

 .. image:: /images/charview-multilayer.png
    :align: right

-If you wish to :doc:`edit type3 fonts <multilayer>`, FontForge can display a glyph broken down into a series of strokes and fills and allow you to edit each one.
+If you wish to :doc:`edit type3 fonts </ui/dialogs/multilayer>`, FontForge can display a glyph broken down into a series of strokes and fills and allow you to edit each one.